 What Drew finds obvious and admirable in Camilleri’s work is the symbiosis between writer and detective.
 Camilleri and Montalbano are like brothers, sharing the peculiarity of their Sicilian heritage, sharing a love of food, (and of cigarettes), sharing a love of literature.
 Those two are on the same side.
 So he can’t help but ponder his relationship with his own detective.
 What do he and Cathcart share, really?
 Less and less with each novel is the truth.

 They’re both from Sydney, but Sydney is hardly a culturally specific coastal village in Sicily.
-Both have an understanding of foreign affairs, but Drew’s knowledge is academic, while Cathcart’s stems from his career as a diplomat.
+Both have an understanding of foreign affairs, but Drew’s knowledge is academic, while Cathcart’s understanding stems from his career as a diplomat.
 They might both seem to have an interest in European politics, but while Drew’s interest is the big picture, Cathcart has this passion for collecting political ephemera from between the wars.
 They are not polar opposites, the writer and the detective, but nor are they mates or brothers.
 What pushes them apart, though, is the very thing that should bring them together – the genre of detective fiction.
 They just cannot agree on it.

 ✽ ✽ ✽